Table of Contents

 There are two main ways to apply:

-Through Uni-Assist – Many German universities use Uni-Assist to check international student documents.
-You submit your academic certificates, language scores, and application forms on their platform.
+- Through Uni-Assist – Many German universities use the Uni-Assist to check international student documents.
+You submit your academic certificates, language scores, and the application forms on their platform.
 They verify your eligibility and forward your file to the university.

-Direct Application – Some universities allow you to apply directly through their own portal.
-In this case, you upload all required documents directly to the university website.
+- Direct Application – Some universities allow you to apply directly through their own portal.
+In this case, you upload all the required documents directly to the university website.

 Make sure your documents are properly translated (if needed) and meet the university’s format requirements.